openedx/edx-platform/docs/course_authors/source/organizing_course.rst

 Units
 ******

-Subsections are divided into Units.
-A Unit contains one or more Components.
+Subsections are divided into units.
+A unit contains one or more components.

-For students, each Unit in the Subsection is represented as a link on the accordian at the top of the page.
+For students, each unit in the subsection is represented as a link on the accordian at the top of the page.
-The following page shows a Subsection that has nine Units:
+The following page shows a subsection that has nine Units:

 .. image:: Images/units_students.png
  :width: 800